High Court of Australia Building: Architecture

+The High Court building arranges three courtrooms, Justices' chambers, the Court's main registry, library and administration facilities around an immense 24 m public hall.
+A central public ramp system rises within the volume, connecting each component.
 The building is primarily constructed from bush-hammered reinforced concrete, forming an exposed monolithic structure.
 The bush-hammering is achieved by constructing the walls using formwork and hammering the concrete when the form work is removed.
 Large areas of glazing are supported on tubular steel frame structural back-ups.
-Careful attention has been paid to detailing and the use of controlled natural light in the courtrooms is noteworthy.
+Careful attention has been paid to detailing, acoustics and natural light, which is admitted even in the courtrooms.

+The High Court was designed to integrate with the edge of a vast elevated public plaza called ‘National Place’, which was to extend across the Parliamentary Triangle.
+However the NCDC later abandoned plans for National Place, leaving the High Court and National Gallery entries elevated above their surrounds.

+Interior

 Internal finishes are rich yet restrained.
 Flooring is aurisina stone, pirelli rubber or carpet.
 Wall finishes are concrete, plaster or timber panelling.
 Ceilings are plywood panelling, timber battened, plaster or concrete.
 Australian timber is used throughout the building.
+Chief Justice Garfield Barwick maintained a keen interest in the building's design and construction.

 Courtroom 1 is the main courtroom with an imposing timber panelled wall of red tulip oak from Queensland, 17.5 metres high.
 It also contains a long curved bench and bar table of jarrah timber.
 Blackwood panels are used in the ceiling.
 The Courtroom has a sound system reticulated to a room which accommodates court reporting services.
 It contains a woven tapestry incorporating the badges of the States and the Crest of the Commonwealth.
 Doors for each of the three courtrooms incorporate a special design, those of Courtroom No. 1 featuring a silvered bronze grid partly recessed and fixed into the laminated plate glass.
 The theme of the design is a shield, emphasising the Court's function as a protector of the Constitution and the liberties of the citizen.
 The door handles continue the emblematic design.
 Courtroom No. 2 is described as the "Working Courtroom", as it is the venue for the majority of hearings.
 It has similar wall panelling and fittings to No. 1 Courtroom, although the ceiling is of painted moulded plywood.
 Courtroom No 2 is also used for hearing applications for leave to appeal by video link.
 It therefore is fitted with special equipment for the transmission and reception of pictures and sound between the Courtroom and other cities in Australia.
 Courtroom No. 3 has been designed for cases which will be dealt with generally by a single Justice and is the smallest of the three courtrooms.
 It has a jury box so that a trial can be conducted on the rare occasions that such a case comes before the High Court.
 The Courtroom has been furnished with coachwood timber with a ceiling mainly of glass that provides a high level of natural lighting.